 Wine Cork Planter Ornament Tutorial Steps

-Hint– use painters tape to mark your stopping point by making a flag around the drill bit (see below).
+Use painters tape to mark your stopping point by making a flag around the drill bit.

-I recommend rinsing the corks to get all the sawdust out and off of them.
+Next, rinse the corks to get all the sawdust out of them.

 Tip: I do a lot of projects with hollowed out wine corks, so I always do large batches at a time and save them for when I’m ready for another project.

-Poke a hole in the bottom, using an awl and twist it a little to widen the hole.
+Using the awl, poke a hole in the bottom of the cork and twist it a little to widen the hole.

-Thread wire through cork from the outside bottom and pull it through.
-Depending on how damaged the cork is from when it was removed from the bottle of wine, you may need to either just create a little pigtail, or tie it, or tie and glue it with a glue gun.
+Depending on how damaged the cork is from when it was removed from the bottle of wine, you may need to create either a little pigtail with the wire or tie it, or tie and use hot glue to hold it in place.

-Next. bend the top of the wire into a hook shape by wrapping around your finger.
+Next, bend the top of the wire into a hook shape by wrapping it around your finger.

-Trim floral stem to the right size for your cork.
-Note-if it’s too short, you can plant it higher up, by adding filler first.
+Trim the floral stem to the right size for your cork.
+If it’s too short, you can plant it higher up by adding filler first.